About Helen Lloyd

-I love sharing stories and get enormous satisfaction from being in a recording studio, fully immersed in a great story, creating believable characters, and interpreting an author’s words and intentions into a compelling audio recording.
-I also thoroughly enjoy sharing my expertise with narrators and actors at every stage of their audiobook journey.
+I love sharing stories, and get enormous satisfaction from being fully immersed in storytelling, creating believable characters, and interpreting an author’s words and intentions.
+There is something wonderful about transforming the written word into a compelling audio recording.
+I get enormous pleasure from sharing my expertise with fellow narrators no matter at which stage of their audiobook journey they have reached.

-I can think of no better way to earn a living – especially as narration combines so many of the skills I have gained during my career.
-In audiobook narration, I feel that I have come home.
+I can think of no better way to earn a living: audiobook narration combines so many of the skills I have gained during my career.
+In audiobook narration, I feel I have come home.

 Working in audiobooks can be a lonely occupation.
 Support, knowledge and comradeship from colleagues, audio engineers, producers, potential employers and others in the wider voice and audio industry, are I think, vital for expanding horizons, gaining knowledge and making connections with others.
 I am a proud member of various professional organisations, some of which provide mentorship – all of which encourage discussion, support and the sharing of information.

-We have all had stories read to us at some time in our lives.
-This can be an exhilarating and enlightening experience, a bit like going to the theatre where your favourite actor performs for you alone.
-A well narrated audiobook offers an intense emotional encounter: just you and the voice in your ear taking a journey together.
+e have all had stories read to us at some time in our lives.
+This can be an exhilarating and enlightening experience, and should feel as though your favourite actor is performing just for you.
+A well narrated audiobook offers an intense emotional encounter: just you and the voice in your ear, intimately sharing the experience.

 Audiobook narration is unlike any other form of voice work – or any other form of acting.
-In audiobooks, there is rarely a soundscape to give an indication of time, place, setting or distance.
-A single voice is tasked with bringing an author’s vision to life; one voice creating a compelling narrative and a full cast of unique and believable people.
+There is rarely a soundscape to give an indication of time or place; there are no illustrations or diagrams.
+There are no visual references: no paragraph breaks, no ellipses or dashes, no punctuation, not even white space on the printed page.
+There is only a voice to bring the author’s vision to life, to creating a compelling narrative and a full cast of unique and believable characters.

 I have had several careers since graduating from The Guildhall School of Music and Drama in 1969.
 I was a professional actor for fifteen years working mainly in Rep, with occasional forays into radio and television.